Drizzzer/l-Drizzer-l/README.md

 - 👋 Wassup, I’m @Drizzer (Somebody took my username before sadly so i have to put l in end and before ;-; )
-- 👀 I’m in love with Competitive Programming
+- 👀 I’m do Competitive Programming.
 - 🌱 I’m currently learning Ethical hacking
-- 📫 How to reach me "you can't"
+- 📫 How to reach me - "you can't"
 - 0-0 Age - Just guess it

 <!---